Now dispatching four times a week E-Gift Cards - Available Here

 Creating a Wildlife Pond

 A wildlife pond is a simple and effective way to support nature in your garden.
-With the right mix of aquatic plants and shallow edges, you can attract bees, dragonflies, amphibians and birds - even in small or container ponds.
+With the right mix of aquatic plants and shallow edges, you can attract bees, dragonflies, amphibians and birds, even in small or container ponds.

 Our plant range helps you build a balanced ecosystem, boost biodiversity and keep water clearer and cooler through summer.